 Q: Explain the application process?
 Is there anything you wish you knew now that would have made it easier?

 The Court is small and there is a lot of collaboration in the hiring process.
 I wish I had a better idea of the overall timeline, because the waiting can be stressful!
-I knew that applications were due in early February, so I started communicating with the career office and several professors from the beginning of the Fall 2018 semester and by January I had my writing sample proofread and my reference letters finalized.
+I knew that applications were due in early February, so I started communicating with the career office and several professors from the beginning of the fall semester and by January I had my writing sample proofread and my reference letters finalized.
 What was unexpected to me is that my interviews were not scheduled until March.
-My offer was extended in early April 2019.
+My offer was extended in early April.
 I had heard that the process was fast, but I don’t think I necessarily had a grasp of what “fast” is in the clerkship world.
-In reality, it is much faster than the process for federal clerkships!
+In reality, it is much faster than the process for federal clerkships.

-A: I got a sense that after exhibiting a clear aptitude and preference for Delaware corporate law, by courses, grades, experience, or otherwise, the next most important part of the application were references with connections to the Court.
+A: I got a sense that after exhibiting a clear aptitude and preference for Delaware corporate law, by courses, grades, experience or otherwise, the next most important part of the application was references with connections to the Court.
 I also got the impression that the application is largely wholistic in the sense that an applicant can compensate for one part of their application with another.